 Why do you charge for this course?
 Shouldn’t social change work be free?

 After the election I felt called to put aside some of my other work to help people meet this urgent, historic moment.
 Unfortunately, I am not in a position to do that for free.
-Even if I were, I would suggest that it’s important for us to value the skills involved in effective social change work, the way we value other kinds of services and training.
-For example, if I had a bad day and needed a friend to listen to me after work, I would not expect to pay them, but if I went to a professional therapist for sustained and skillful support, I would expect to pay them for their time and expertise.
+Even if I were, I believe it’s important for us to value the skills involved in effective social change work, the way we value other kinds of services and training.
+Here’s an analogy: if I had a bad day and needed a friend to listen to me after work, I would not expect to pay them, but if I went to a professional therapist for sustained and skillful support, I would expect to pay them for their time and expertise.
 In fact, I would welcome it because I think the world needs more people able to sustain themselves by providing that service, not fewer.

 If you need financial aid to participate, please visit my financial aid page.